camerahacks/rpilocator-rss-feed/README.md

 I'm starting with a Pushbullet script but I plan to add other scripts for other notification systems.

 If you appreciate the work I do with rpilocator.com and hwlocatorcom consider buying me a coffee.
-I spend a lot of time looking for Raspberry Pi, tweaking the site and communicating with different sellers so your time doing it.
+I spend a lot of time looking for Raspberry Pi computers (and other hardware), tweaking the sites, and communicating with different sellers so you don't have to spend your time doing it.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J6BINRX)